nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Command parser

-All command parsers implements a common interface:
+All command parsers implement a common interface:

 ```java
 public interface CommandParser<T extends Command> { /* implementation details */ }
 ```

-Where `T` is the type of the command returned by the parser.
+Where `T` is the type of the command object returned by the parser.

 <!-- insert diagram here -->

 **Implementation overview**

-The combinators of `ApplicativeParser` will be combined and used in `CommandParser` to parse different commands of the application.
+`ApplicativeParser` combinators will be combined to create powerful parsers that can recognize different commands.

 A class implementing `CommandParser` must provide an implementation for `CommandParser#getInternalParser()`.
-This method will return the appropriate `ApplicativeParser` to be used by `CommandParser#parse()`.
+This method will return the appropriate `ApplicativeParser` to parse the user input.

 ### Command implementation